-The decrease in product sales for the year ended January 31, 2023 was primarily driven by a decrease in same store sales of 21.1%.
-The decrease in same store sales was primarily driven by lower discretionary spending for home-related products, lower lease-to-own sales, and comparatively higher same store sales in the prior year due to the impact of stimulus benefits.
-The decrease in same store sales was partially offset by new store growth.
+The decrease in product sales for the year ended January 31, 2024 was primarily driven by a decrease in same store sales of 16.4%.
+The decrease in same store sales was primarily driven by lower discretionary spending for home-related products following several periods of excess consumer liquidity resulting in the acceleration of sales.
+The decrease in same store sales was partially offset by new store growth and the acquisition of Badcock in December 2023.